 Have you ever thought about the origins of traditional “all-American” barbecue foods?
 You’ll likely be surprised to know that many foods Americans associate with tailgates, picnics and barbecues actually originated in Germany!
-Following is a list of some of the most prominent examples:
+Following is a list of some of the most prominent (and beloved) examples!

-While the history of the hamburger is somewhat shrouded in mystery and there are several popular version circulating, a popular version traces North America’s favorite fast food back to Germany.
-The story goes that Otto Kuasw, a cook in Hamburg (hence the name), created a sandwich in 1891 with a thin, fried patty of mild beef sausage.
+While the history of the hamburger is somewhat shrouded in mystery, there are several common versions in circulation.
+One popular version traces North America’s favorite fast food back to Germany.
+The story goes that Otto Kuasw, a cook in Hamburg, created a sandwich in 1891.
+This sandwich had a thin, fried patty of mild beef sausage.
 He topped it with a fried egg and placed it all between two slices of buttered bread.
-This sandwich became popular among the soldiers who visited the port city.
-And when the soldiers traveled to the New York ports, they told the restaurant owners about their favorite “Deutsches Beefsteak” sandwich.
-This eventually came to be known as the hamburger.
+Then, this sandwich became popular among the soldiers who visited the port city.
+When the soldiers traveled to the New York ports, they told the restaurant owners about their favorite “Deutsches Beefsteak” sandwich.
+This eventually came to be known as the hamburger!

-Next up another American favorite: the hot dog.
-The German forefather to the American hot dog, the Frankfurter, looks back on a long history.
-It was created in 1487, five years before Christopher Columbus set sail to discover the new world.
+Next up is another American favorite: the hot dog!
+The German forefather to the American hot dog, the Frankfurter, has a long history.
+It was created in 1487, only five years before Christopher Columbus set sail to discover the New World.
 The name of this mild, finely ground sausage link is attributed to yet another German city, Frankfurt, where it first gained popularity.
 In the 1860s, German immigrants began selling “franks” with rolls and sauerkraut from pushcarts in New York City.
-And in 1871, Charles Feltman, a German-American butcher, opened the first Coney Island hot dog stand, putting the links in a long bun, which then became the common practice!
+And, in 1871, Charles Feltman, a German-American butcher, opened the first Coney Island hot dog stand.
+He began to put the links in a long bun, which then became the common practice!
 Since that time, hot dogs have become standard fare at summer barbecues and baseball parks across the country, as well as the world.

-With their refreshing taste and crunchy texture pickles complement grilled meats.
-Germany is one of the leading producers of high quality pickles in the world!
-The country produces a wide variety of pickled vegetables, from the ubiquitous super-food sauerkraut and gherkins of all sizes to lesser known products like pickled red beets and celery root.
-Baby gherkins, also well-known by their French designation cornichons, are very popular with German consumers, as are several varieties of mixed pickles, brightly colored medleys of different pickled vegetables.
-The majority of German pickling companies are small to medium size businesses which are still mostly family owned and have been producing pickles according to well-kept proprietary recipes with secret combinations of herbs and spices.
+With their refreshing taste and crunchy texture, pickles complement grilled meats well.
+Germany is actually one of the leading producers of high quality pickles in the world!
+The country produces a wide variety of pickled vegetables.
+This includes the ubiquitous super-food sauerkraut and gherkins of all sizes, to lesser known products such as pickled red beets and celery root.
+Baby gherkins, also well-known by their French designation cornichons, are very popular with German consumers.
+There are several varieties of mixed baby pickles and brightly colored medleys of different pickled vegetables.
+The majority of German pickling companies are small to medium size businesses.
+These are still mostly family owned and have been producing pickles according to well-kept proprietary secret recipes of herbs and spices.

-Light and flavorful salads are the most popular side dishes served with grilled foods.
-An all time favorite is, of course, German potato salad which forgoes mayonnaise in favor of a fresh oil-and-vinegar dressing.
-Other popular salads include scrumptious noodle salads and different versions of cole slaw (Krautsalat).
+Light and flavorful salads are the most popular side dishes served with barbecue or grilled foods.
+An all time favorite is, of course, German potato salad.
+This classic dish forgoes mayonnaise in favor of a fresh oil-and-vinegar dressing.
+Other popular salads include scrumptious noodle salads and different versions of coleslaw (Krautsalat) perfect for a barbecue outing!

 When it comes to drinks, Germans like to mix it up.
-In the non-alcoholic category, the extremely popular juice and sparkling water combinations known as “Schorle” (fruit spritzers) are available in every restaurant, café or bar and are even sold premixed.
-An important note on Germany’s sparkling water is that it is not merely purified drinking water with added carbonation but usually comes from mineral springs all across Germany’s famous mountain ranges for extra freshness and flavor.
-Consequently, these waters are high in essential minerals such as calcium, potassium and magnesium which are especially important for re-hydration during the hot summer months.
+In the non-alcoholic category, the extremely popular juice and sparkling water combinations known as “Schorle” (fruit spritzers) are available in every restaurant, café or bar.
+Many are even sold premixed for convenience!
+An important note on Germany’s sparkling water is that it is not merely purified drinking water with added carbonation.
+It usually comes from mineral springs all across Germany’s famous mountain ranges for extra freshness and flavor.
+Consequently, these waters are high in essential minerals such as calcium, potassium and magnesium, which are especially important for re-hydration during the summer months.

-Not much needs to be said about Germany’s famed beers, so here are just a few fun facts: nearly 5,000 different types of beer are produced in approximately 1,200 German breweries.
-The diversity of different types of German beer is staggering.
-Distinct brewing methods and the ratio of the different ingredients result in an impressive palette of beers which differ not only in color but more importantly in flavor.
-Many breweries have successfully found their way into the North American market and their products can be found at your local supermarkets or liquor stores.
+Not much needs to be said about Germany’s famed beers, so here are just a few fun facts.
+Nearly 5,000 different types of beer are produced in approximately 1,200 German breweries.
+The diversity of different types of German beer is staggering!
+Distinct brewing methods and the ratio of the different ingredients results in an impressive palette of beers.
+Consequentially, these beers differ not only in color, but more importantly in flavor.
+Many breweries have successfully found their way into the North American market, and their products can be found at your local supermarkets or liquor stores.
 Naturally, a good German beer is a perfect companion for a summer day barbecue.
 Grilled foods also can be perfectly paired with German wines, such as Riesling, the most well-known German grape variety!